 A diversified tax base of residential and non-residential development supports economic growth and a range of employment opportunities that accompanies the City's growing population.

-The assessed value of non-residential properties as percentage of all property value in Markham declined from 2017 to 2022 at 12.8 % and 11.8% respectively.
+The assessed value of non-residential properties as a percentage of all property value in Markham declined over the last 6 years from 12.8% to 11.6%.